1758 - British expedition against Carillon

 Throughout July and the first days of August, Abercromby remained idle in his entrenched camp at the head of Lake Saint-Sacrement, losing many men from dysentery but attempting nothing.
 Meanwhile, many of his troops had been detached to the Mohawk and others to the Hudson.
 After much hesitation, he finally detached a force of 3,000 men under Bradstreet for an expedition against Fort Frontenac.
 Abercromby considered a second attempt upon Fort Carillon as soon as Amherst would have reinforced him.

 On August 8, after a 3 days march, Marin was only 2 km from an old fort on the Chicot River when he heard musket fire.
 He immediately prepared an ambush.
-He was in fact facing Rogers' detachment (about 700 men) with a force of about 400 French and Indians.
+He was in fact facing Rogers' detachment (about 700 men) with a force of about 400 French and Native American warriors.
 The French opened fire too soon and the rangers were able to rally and to counterattack.
 After a firefight which lasted for an hour, Marin was forced to retire.
-During this action he had lost 3 Indians and about 20 French and Canadiens (100 men as per Parkman) while the rangers lost about 50 men.
+During this action he had lost 3 Native American warriors and about 20 French and Canadiens (100 men as per Parkman) while the rangers lost about 50 men.
 Marin took 6 prisoners among which was a major of the Connecticut militia.

 On August 9, Rogers reached Fort Edward.
 The same day, Marin arrived at Carillon with his detachment.
 Afterwards, the French sent out only small detachments of some 20 men to reconnoitre and harass the British positions.